Troubleshooting¶

 docker compose ps.
 Thepostgrestservice should be running and healthy. - Database not ready — PostgREST starts before PostgreSQL finishes initialising on first launch.
 It retries automatically, but a

-docker compose restart postgrestusually resolves it. - Schema cache stale — After running
+docker compose restart postgrestusually resolves it. - Schema cache stale — After applying schema changes, PostgREST needs a schema reload.
+The importer sends

 Import fails partway through with a PBF error¶